-195

-$$ES = \frac{1}{L} \int{L} \left| \frac{dz(x)}{dx} \right| dx$$
+$$ES = \frac{1}{L} \int{L} \left| \frac{dz(x)}{dx} \right| dx, \tag{7}$$

-(7)

 In addition to applying the roughness correlation to each wavelength, we applied it to each thalweg elevation profile to obtain an estimate of k_s , expressed as $k{s,rc}^$.
-Each profile was first detrended using the least-squares approach, which is not necessary with the wavelet transform as the overall trend is represented by a single wavelength and removed from all others.
-The experimental data and code that performs the MODWT and applies the roughness correlation is available online.
+For this calculation, each profile was detrended using a quadratic function to remove any hydraulically irrelevant large-scale variation that σ_z may be sensitive to.
+Further detrending is not necessary with the wavelet transform as the overall trend is represented by a single wavelength and removed from all others.
+The experimental data and code that performs the MODWT and applies the roughness correlation are available online.
 In the following section, we present the results of the TRC approach applied to the experiments.

-210 4 Results and Discussion
+4 Results and discussion

-In this section, we first seek to validate the TRC approach, and then focus on the multiscalar roughness-length decomposition of Experiment 1a, which features a well-developed pool-bar-riffle sequence under a formative discharge.
-First, we compare the topographic- and hydraulic-based estimates of k_s .
+In this section, we first seek to validate the TRC approach, and then focus on the multiscalar roughness length decomposition of Experiment 1a, which features a well-developed pool-bar-riffle sequence under a formative discharge.
+First, we compare the topographically and hydraulically based estimates of k_s .
 Second, we demonstrate the relationship between estimates of k_s with and without the wavelet transform.
 Third, we show how the key parameters of the roughness correlation (standard deviation, effective slope, skewness) vary across each wavelength.
-Fourth, we estimate the relative contribution of different scales of bed topography to the total roughness length and explain how the estimated values relate to the key parameters and the characteristics of the experiments.
+Fourth, we estimate the 40 relative contribution of different scales of bed topography to the total roughness length and explain how the estimated values relate to the key parameters and the characteristics of the experiments.
 Fifth, we compare the performance of different roughness lengths in estimating flow resistance.
-Finally, we discuss the significance, limitations, and potential applications of the TRC approach.
+Finally, 45 we discuss the significance, limitations, and potential applications of the TRC approach.